braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/android/push_max.md

 This is because promotion codes are unique.
 If a push notification that contains a promotion code fails to deliver, when that notification is resent due to Push Max, a new promotion code will be sent.
 This can result in you consuming promotion codes faster than expected.

-### Event properties
+### Canvas event properties and entry properties

-Push Max may not work as expected if you include references to event properties in your message.
-This is because event properties are immediately removed after the initial send, and they aren't saved for future message attempts.
-So, if the first message fails to send and Push Max tries again, those missing event properties will cause the resent message to fail.
+Push Max may not work as expected if you include Liquid references to [Canvas entry properties or event properties]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/canvas_entry_properties_event_properties) in your message.
+This is because the entry and event properties are not available when Push Max is attempting to resend the message.